 2. Developing more effective approaches for cancer patient stratification.

 3. Generation of novel algorithms, techniques and computational workflows to advance the above.

 Here's a short video about my research interests.

-Navigating from molecular measurements to phenotype implies understanding gene function (including gene products and their products).
+Navigating from molecular measurements to phenotype implies understanding gene function.
 Many genes are poorly characterised, but coordinately regulated, for example in differentiation, and new functions continue to be discovered even for deeply studied coding genes.
 Most noncoding genes (e.g. lncRNA, miRNA) are not well understood, nor isoforms arising from alternate splicing.
 Thus, a substantial portion of gene function is uncharted.
 Data driven networks provide useful abstractions to fill these knowledge gaps, enabling testing and generation of mechanistic hypotheses.
 One example current application in the group is the design of combination therapies to overcome drug resistance.

 The spread of cells from a primary tumour to a secondary site remains one of the most life-threatening pathological events.
 Epithelial-Mesenchymal Transition (EMT) is a cell programme involving loss of cell-cell adhesion, gain of motility, invasiveness and survival; these properties are fundamental for metastasis.
 Epithelial remodelling is also crucial for development.
 Reactivation of a programme resembling EMT is a credible mechanism for key aspects of the invasion-metastasis cascade and an MET-like process may produce the differentiation frequently observed in secondary tumours.
 Indeed, oncofetal signalling pathways (e.g. Hedgehog, Wnt, TGF-beta) activate EMT, and promote metastasis in multiple cancers.